BLSQ/full-stack-assignment/README.md

 - At least one step completed : `ongoing`
 - All steps completed : `done`

-For the sake of this example, let's assume that a release is done in 7 steps
+For the sake of this example, let's assume that a release is done in 7 to 10 steps.
+The mock-ups include few example steps but feel free to change them.

-1. Check that all relevant GitHub pull requests have been merged
-2. Make sure that the CHANGELOG.md files in each relevant repository have been updated for the release
-3. All tests are passing
-4. Creating releases in the different GitHub repositories used by the project
-5. Deploy the release to the demo or staging environment
-6. Manually test each feature / bug fix that is part of the release
-7. Deploy the release to production
+To keep things simple, the steps are the same for every release and don't change over time - you don't need to have a database table to store each step, as long as you store, for each release, which step has been completed.

 ## Running the code